pcasaretto/rest_api_template/README.md

 Run the script informing the arguments in the correct order.

-`$ ./generator.sh arg1 arg2 [arg3]`
+`$ ./generator.sh lead_api LeadAPI lead_api_project`

 They are respectively:

 - api name to be used during project bootstrapping
 - module name to be used by Ruby files
-- directory name where the project must be cloned into
+- path where the project must be cloned into.
+If not informed the folder will be named using the api name parameter.

 # Environment variables